AeterNoNo/AeterNoNo/README.md

-# Salutations 🥚
+# ​Salutation - 🍉

 I'm a French student trying to learn new things.
-I would like to make tiny apps for daily life someday.

 Currently learning the basics in **Python**, **HTML**, **CSS**, **JavaScript** and **TypeScript**.
 Also forced to work on a website for school...